RyanFu008/digitize-heatmap/README.md

 # rasterize-heatmap

-lightweight and flexible tool for rasterizing heatmpa data
+Lightweight and flexible tool for rasterizing heatmaps.
+A deployment can be found at [ryanfu.me/rasterize-heatmap/](http://ryanfu.me/rasterize-heatmap/).